Contact geometric approach to Glauber dynamics near a cusp and its limitation: Introduction

 \section{Introduction}

-Considerable activity is being devoted to establishing a solid foundation of nonequilibrium thermodynamics and statistical mechanics.
+Considerable activity is being devoted to establish a solid foundation of nonequilibrium thermodynamics and statistical mechanics \cite{Kubo,ZubarevI,ZubarevII}.
 Among various problems in constructing a viable general theory, establishing a concise description of dynamical properties of thermodynamic systems with phase transitions is one of the main points.
 Recalling the success with the Ising model in developing equilibrium statistical mechanics, one recognizes that analyzing a canonical dynamical model is expected to be the first step towards the establishment of a nonequilibrium theory.
-One can choose a spin kinetic model as a canonical model, where its dynamics is called the Glauber dynamics.
-In particular the model with the mean-field type spin-coupling enables one to derive a simple dynamical system for an expectation or thermal average of magnetization with some approximation \cite{Glauber,EP}.
+One can choose a spin kinetic model as a canonical model, where its dynamics is called Glauber dynamics.
+In particular the model with the mean field type spin coupling enables one to derive a simple dynamical system (see equation \eqref{eq-kubo} below) for an expectation or thermal average of magnetization with some approximation \cite{Glauber,Suzuki-Kubo}.
 This expectation variable is the thermodynamic conjugate variable of the externally applied magnetic field, and shows relaxation processes.
-Here, roughly speaking, relaxation process is a dynamical process starting from a nonequilibrium state to a point of the equilibrium state set in thermodynamic phase space.
-At equilibrium, for the Ising model with mean-field type interactions, equation of state is explicitly derived by calculating the partition function in the thermodynamic limit, and the system at equilibrium exhibits a first-order phase transition together with metastable states (see \cite{Goto} for this derivation).
-For the Glauber dynamics, various scaling relations have been proposed, and one of them is a class of relaxation time even near critical points of the phase transition.
+Here, roughly speaking, relaxation is a dynamical process starting from a nonequilibrium state to a point of the equilibrium state set in thermodynamic phase space.
+At equilibrium, for the Ising model with mean field type interactions, the equation of state is explicitly derived by calculating the partition function in the thermodynamic limit, and the system at equilibrium exhibits a first-order phase transition together with metastable states (see \cite{Goto} for this derivation).
+For Glauber dynamics, various scaling relations have been proposed, and one of them is the scaling of the relaxation time near the critical point \cite{A,L}.